LeonAI-DO-YLCS/mcporter/docs/emit-ts.md

 `mcporter emit-ts` turns a configured MCP server into TypeScript artifacts so agents, tests, and tooling can consume the server through strongly typed APIs.
 It reuses the same `buildToolDoc()` data that powers `mcporter list`, so doc comments, parameter hints, and signatures stay perfectly in sync.
+For a broader overview of every CLI command, see `docs/cli-reference.md`.

 ```
 mcporter emit-ts <server> --out linear-client.ts \